Using Medical Informatics Services

 You decide to work with us on your grant or proposal; we will develop a statement of work following one of two collaboration/service models outlined below.

 Fees for Service.
 We offer an hourly fee-for-service for all informatics services.
+We will provide you pricing information when responding to your inquiry.
 This may be the preferred model custom solution development, and integration where it is often difficult for both investigators and informaticians to place a fixed time/cost on certain open-ended questions or underspecified requirements.
 We place a high value on transparency and attempt to provide accurate effort forecasting and use a software project management system for defining milestones, tasks, and time-tracking.
-Standard, staff hourly fee-for-service rates for Frontiers CTSA affiliates is $75/hour and $60/hour for Frontiers pilot grant award recipients.

 Research Collaboration - Medical Informatics Personnel on Grants